options1k/options1k/content/rules/index.md

 My exit rule is to cut losses at 200% of collected premium, and take profits at 50%.
 Since my max risk/loss is $300, **my target for initial premium collected is $150**.

+Based on my rules, I need to win over 80% of my trades to be profitable.
+It's not exact, as I may take wins/losses early, but it's a general target to aim for.

 **Example**
 If the premium collected per option sold is $50, then I should sell 3 options (i.e. $150 collected).
 I would take profits when I can buy back the position at $25 per spread (i.e. 50% profit target = $75 profit).